 Pointing: Sparks and Catastrophic Comics

-So, ages ago, when I still lived in a warm climate and had a car to drive, I heard a little radio piece on NPR about motion comics for the iPhone.
-It sounded suitably neat, so I investigated.
-Catastrophic Comics is producing Sparks, a noir superhero semi-animated thing which you can view on your iphone. … Continue reading »
+So, ages ago, when I still lived in a warm climate and had a car to drive, I heard a little radio piece on NPR about motion comics for the … Continue reading

 The Examined Blog: Contemplating Roles in the Blogosphere

 Hang on to your hats, folks, we’re about to get all meta up on this shit.
-This semester, the lovely Alicia and Kate took a deep ethnographic dive into the blogosphere.
-As flatmate, friend, sharer of memory foam mattress goodness, I got a firsthand look at their project as it developed.
-If you want a … Continue reading »
+This semester, the lovely Alicia and Kate took a deep ethnographic dive into the … Continue reading

 Great Idea: Genetic Algorithms for Recipes

 I actually think a genetic algorithm for recipes is BRILLIANT, and I think I have figured out how to implement it, relatively simply (read: ghetto-rig it).
-Now, I don’t think you could use it to come up with really detailed recipes, but I think you can use this approach to come up with ideas, or … Continue reading »
+Now, I don’t think … Continue reading